wpbrown/oakproxy/README.md

 #### Require User Assignment

-By default, any user who logs in to the application via the web will be allowed and OAKProxy will attempt to transition their identity to the backend.
+By default, any valid user of your tenant who logs in to the application via the web will be allowed and OAKProxy will attempt to transition their identity to the backend.
 OAKProxy can be configured to perform authorization for web users.

 Add the `WebRequireRoleClaim` to the application:
 ```yaml